Unmoved mover: Aristotle's theology

-The unmoved movers, if they were anywhere, were said to fill the outer void, beyond the sphere of fixed stars:
+The unmoved mover, if they were anywhere, were said to fill the outer void beyond the sphere of fixed stars:

-The unmoved movers are, themselves, immaterial substance (separate and individual beings), having neither parts nor magnitude.
+The unmoved mover is an immaterial substance (separate and individual beings), having neither parts nor magnitude.
 As such, it would be physically impossible for them to move material objects of any size by pushing, pulling, or collision.
-Because matter is, for Aristotle, a substratum in which a potential to change can be actualized, any and all potentiality must be actualized in a being that is eternal but it must not be still, because continuous activity is essential for all forms of life.
-This immaterial form of activity must be intellectual in nature and it cannot be contingent upon sensory perception if it is to remain uniform; therefore, eternal substance must think only of thinking itself and exist outside the starry sphere, where even the notion of place is undefined for Aristotle.
-Their influence on lesser beings is purely the result of an "aspiration or desire", and each aetheric celestial sphere emulates one of the unmoved movers, as best it can, by uniform circular motion.
-The first heaven, the outmost sphere of fixed stars, is moved by a desire to emulate the prime mover (first cause), in relation to whom, the subordinate movers suffer an accidental dependency.
+Because matter is, for Aristotle, a substratum in which a potential to change can be actualized, any potentiality must be actualized in an eternal being, but it must not be still because continuous activity is essential for all forms of life.
+This immaterial form of activity must be intellectual and cannot be contingent upon sensory perception if it is to remain uniform; therefore, eternal substance must think only of thinking itself and exist outside the starry sphere, where even the notion of place is undefined for Aristotle.
+Their influence on lesser beings is purely the result of an "aspiration or desire," and each aetheric celestial sphere emulates one of the unmoved movers, as best it can, by uniform circular motion.
+The first heaven, the outmost sphere of fixed stars, is moved by a desire to emulate the prime mover (first cause), about whom, the subordinate movers suffer an accidental dependency.

 Many of Aristotle's contemporaries complained that oblivious, powerless gods are unsatisfactory.
 Nonetheless, it was a life which Aristotle enthusiastically endorsed as one most enviable and perfect, the unembellished basis of theology.
-As the whole of nature depends on the inspiration of the eternal unmoved movers, Aristotle was concerned to establish the metaphysical necessity of the perpetual motions of the heavens.
-It is through the seasonal action of the Sun upon the terrestrial spheres, that the cycles of generation and corruption give rise to all natural motion as efficient cause.
+As the whole of nature depends on the inspiration of the eternal unmoved movers, Aristotle was concerned with establishing the metaphysical necessity of the perpetual motions of the heavens.
+Through the Sun's seasonal action upon the terrestrial spheres, the cycles of generation and corruption give rise to all natural motion as efficient cause.
 The intellect, nous, "or whatever else it be that is thought to rule and lead us by nature, and to have cognizance of what is noble and divine" is the highest activity, according to Aristotle (contemplation or speculative thinking, theōríā).
 It is also the most sustainable, pleasant, self-sufficient activity; something which is aimed at for its own sake.
-(In contrast to politics and warfare, it does not involve doing things we'd rather not do, but rather something we do at our leisure.)
-This aim is not strictly human: to achieve it means to live in accordance not with mortal thoughts, but something immortal and divine which is within humans.
-According to Aristotle, contemplation is the only type of happy activity which it would not be ridiculous to imagine the gods having.
+(Unlike politics and warfare, it does not involve doing things we'd rather not do, but rather something we do at our leisure.)
+This aim is not strictly human: to achieve it means to live following not mortal thoughts but something immortal and divine within humans.
+According to Aristotle, contemplation is the only type of happy activity that it would not be ridiculous to imagine the gods having.
 In Aristotle's psychology and biology, the intellect is the soul (see also eudaimonia).

+According to Giovanni Reale, the first Unmoved Mover is a living, thinking, and personal God who "possesses the theoretical knowledge alone or in the highest degree...knows not only Himself, but all things in their causes and first principles."